 For most of you reading this, the goal is to keep the noise level inside the room as low or lower than the natural noise floor of your recording equipment.

-Pretty much every noise we hear in the environment has the potential to ruin the best solo you've ever played on guitar or the best take you've recorded of your future top 10 pop song.
+Pretty much every noise we hear in the environment has the capability of ruining the best solo you've ever played on guitar or the best vocal take you've recorded of your future top 10 pop song.
 Even the weather has to be taken into consideration!
 A thunder strike may only last for half of a second, but that's long enough to make you have to press delete on an otherwise perfect recording.

 Let's start looking at how to reduce outside noises to negligible amounts.

-There are four methods we use while soundproofing a room.
+There are five methods we use while soundproofing a room.
 They are:

 You've likely figured out that we're talking about the walls, ceiling, and floor here.
 Here's where your first consideration comes into play.
 Ask yourself whether or not you're building a room from scratch, like building a floating floor and ceiling plus secondary interior walls, or are trying to soundproof a pre-existing room without framing additional walls and losing room size.
 And if it's the second case, do you own the room?
 Can you tear out the drywall and add some insulation and a vinyl acoustic barrier?

 You aren't out of luck if you don't own the room and can't get into some construction.
 You can still use an acoustic barrier, which is typically called 'sheetblock.'
-It's meant to be used on the inside of drywall, preferably on both sides of the frame of a wall around surrounding the insulation, but you can still apply it to the outside of the wall and then cover it with another thin layer of drywall to hide it.
+It's meant to be used on the inside of drywall, preferably on both sides of the frame of a wall surrounding the insulation, but you can still apply it to the outside of the wall and then cover it with another thin layer of drywall to hide it.
 If you spackle and paint good, nobody will ever know it's in there.
 But if you're willing to do that then you might as well tear down the original drywall so you can work with the next step.

-As implied, what you want to do in the next step before replacing the drywall is to add insulation inside the air gaps in the wall's frame.
+As implied above, what you want to do in the next step before replacing the drywall is to add insulation inside the air gaps in the wall's frame.
 Most companies use fluffy pink insulation but it's not rated for sound so much as to help regulate temperature.
-So if you add some rigid fiberglass, like Owens Corning 703, into the walls you'll want to make sure you have adequate air conditioning, because it absorbs sound but doesn't let heat and cool air pass through very well.
+So if you add some rigid fiberglass, like Owens Corning 703, into the walls you'll want to make sure you have adequate air conditioning, because it absorbs sound but doesn't let heat and cool air pass through very well at all.